 After the Guinness Brewery, we headed to Kilmainham Gaol for our last tour of the day.
 Here we learned much more about Dublin’s history and the Irish revolutions.
 You can feel the heaviness of this place and the its significance to the country.
 It was a somber and touching experience.
 Many things stand out in this tour, but most of all I recommend reading the last letter James Fisher, a young prisoner sentenced to death, wrote to his mother just before his execution.

-We ended our evening at Nancy Hands and had pretty much the best meal I’ve had so far in Ireland, a Dublin Coddle.
+We ended our evening at Nancy Hands and had pretty much the best meal I’ve had so far in Ireland, Braised of Kerry Hill Lamb Shank.
 We had a fun conversation with our bartender Sean, a young college student who hopes to move to Galway soon and measures expenses in pints of Guinness.
 At one point during dinner, he grabbed Jesse’s fresh pint and dumped it out.
 We looked on in confusion as he started to pour a new one.
 He wasn’t happy with that pint, he said, then proceeded to teach us how to spot a bad one.
 He explained that some pubs might pour short, assuming tourists won’t know better (we don’t).
 He saw that the pint he poured Jesse was a bit short for his liking and rectified the mistake.
 Honestly, I couldn’t tell the difference but I was so impressed by his work ethic.
 It says a lot about a person when they still care about the small details even if others aren’t looking.